RatJuggler/my-production-docker-build/README.md

 Each of the projects has had a docker build added to it.
 I am using scripts to test how the multi-architecture images I need might be created before looking at the CI/CD process proper.
 The scripts in the `/bin` are as follows:

 - build.sh: generic script to build and push images for a given project.
 - build-project-images.sh: convenience script to build all the projects I want.
 - push-manifest.sh; generic script to create a multi-architecture image from existing tagged images.
 - create-multi-arch-manifests.sh: convenience script to create all the multi-architecture images I want.
-- build-ingress-proxy.sh: standalone build for the ingress proxy (see deployment).
+- build-ingress-proxy.sh: standalone build for the ingress proxy (see below).
+- build-golden.sh: standalone build for my [golden images](#golden-images).

 The build script clones only the minimum source code required (no history) for each project and then uses the projects compose file to create the images for that project.
 Options are available to set the registry, docker id (repository) and tag for the generated